gilad8-dev/AutoGlance/README.md

 > AI browser copilot with visual page understanding

-AutoGlance is a Chrome Extension (Manifest V3) that opens a side-panel chat inside Chrome.
-Each message can automatically include browser context - a screenshot, a sanitized DOM extract, or nothing at all - giving the model exactly what it needs to answer about the current page.
+AutoGlance is a vision-based chat Chrome Extension (Manifest V3), where Each message can automatically include browser context.
+A smart routing architecture switches between a screenshot, a sanitized DOM extract, or nothing at all - giving the model exactly what it needs to answer about the current page, while reducing tokens per message, and conversation costs by 30%.

 ---